Star Alliance: 2010s: Further expansion and second decade of operations

-2011–present: further expansion and stability

-Since 2011, the alliance has gained several large members but has lost others due to collapse or mergers.
+Since 2011, the alliance has gained several large members, but it has lost others due to collapse or mergers.
 On 13 December 2011, Ethiopian Airlines joined, adding five countries and 24 destinations to the alliance's map.

-Star Alliance saw a tumultuous 2012–13, starting with two key departures but ending with a major move into Latin America.
+2012 and 2013 were tumultuous years for Star Alliance, starting with two key departures but ending with a major move into Latin America.
 In Europe, Spanair ceased operations, and BMI left after being acquired by International Airlines Group (IAG), the parent company of Oneworld members Iberia and British Airways.
 BMI was integrated into British Airways.
-In North America, Continental merged with United Airlines, reducing Star's membership further, even if it effectively stayed in the alliance after the merger.
+In North America, Continental merged with United Airlines, reducing Star Alliance's membership further, even if it effectively remained in the alliance after the merger.
 On 21 June, though, Avianca, TACA Airlines and Copa Airlines joined, massively increasing the alliance's Latin American presence.
 In November, Blue1 left after becoming an affiliate of parent Scandinavian Airlines. and Shenzhen Airlines joined, augmenting Air China's Chinese network.
 Taiwanese carrier EVA Air then joined on 18 June 2013, and after TACA's integration into Avianca, the alliance grew to 28 members, making it the largest of the three major airline alliances.
 On 13 December, Air India was again invited to begin an integration process with Star Alliance and joined the alliance on 11 July 2014.

 Following this string of expansions, 2014 opened with two major departures through mergers.
 First, Brazilian carrier TAM Airlines merged with LAN Airlines to become LATAM Airlines Group, leaving the alliance without a presence in the world's fifth-largest country.
 Next, US Airways completed its merger with American Airlines and also left the alliance.
 Both parent companies stayed with Oneworld.
 On 24 June, though, the alliance finally approved Air India, which joined on 11 July, leaving the alliance at 27 members.

 Future expansion centers around the addition of Connecting Partners, subsidiaries or partners of alliance members which will add connectivity to the alliance without becoming full members.
-Avianca Brasil joined in this way on 22 July 2015, bringing the alliance back into the Brazilian market and partially filling the void left by TAM.
-South African Airways' low-cost subsidiary, Mango, was initially announced to join as a Connecting Partner in Q3 2016 but has since been delayed.
+Avianca Brasil joined in this way on 22 July 2015, bringing the alliance back into the Brazilian market and partially filling the void left by Varig and TAM.
+South African Airways' low-cost subsidiary, Mango, was initially announced to join as a Connecting Partner in Q3 2016, but has since been delayed.
 Juneyao Airlines, which codeshares with Shenzhen Airlines, joined as a Connecting Partner on 23 May 2017.
-Thai Smile, subsidiary of Thai Airways, joined as a Connecting Partner in February 2020.
 On 20 August 2019, Star Alliance announced affiliate member Avianca Brasil's exit from the alliance from 1 September 2019.
 The departure, however, won't affect Avianca's membership.
 On 30 September 2019, Adria Airways ceased operations, and the airline exited the alliance on 2 October 2019.